 Which Patients May Benefit from Protected PCI?

-Patients benefit from this minimally invasive option that can:
+Patients benefit from this minimally invasive option that may:

 - Enable more complete revascularization1